 In addition to the programs and projects described on the previous pages, the District also conducts a number of outreach activities as part of its Information and Education program.
 This is done to provide the public with accurate information on projects and programs and to develop an awareness and concern for natural resources conservation and management.

 Major activities include:

 - a.
 Program Brochures Informative brochures on Papillion Creek Watershed Flood Control Efforts, Conservation Education, Conservation Cost-Sharing Programs, Chalco Hills, NRD Overview, Papio Trails, the Chalco Hills Nature Trail Guide, and the Chalco Hills Arboretum Guide have been published.
 These brochures will be updated and distributed as necessary. - b.
-Newsletters Publication of the SPECTRUM newsletter continues to be one of the District's main lines of communication.
-Over 9,000 copies are mailed to subscribers.
-CULTIVATION, a newsletter for schoolteachers and administrators, is also published.
-In addition, a teacher e-newsletter has been created and is distributed as needed throughout each year. - c.
 Education Programs The District is currently working with local teachers, environmental education specialists, and school administrators to provide outdoor education curricula and field trips at the Chalco Hills Recreation Area and in-classroom programming at schools in the District.
 Approximately 75,000 children visit Chalco Hills, or take advantage of other NRD-sponsored education programs each year.
 The District operates summer day camps for children aged 4-14 years old.
 These camps are planned and run by the NRD education staff.
 The District is also a major supporter of Earth Day and "World O!
 Water" celebrations.
-The District serves on the planning committee of numerous youth education programs, including Water Works for students in Douglas and Sarpy Counties, Conservation Field Days at Summit Lake, Aquafest for students in Dakota and Thurston Counties, and the Nebraska Envirothon, an environmental competition for high school students. - d.
+The District serves on the planning committee of numerous youth education programs, including Water Works for students in Douglas and Sarpy Counties, Conservation Field Days at Summit Lake, and the Nebraska Envirothon, an environmental competition for high school students. - c.
 Teacher/School Grants Scholarships for \$200 are awarded annually to area teachers who wish to continue their education in conservation related subjects.
-The District also provides grants to develop outdoor classrooms at schools in the District. - e.
-Speakers Bureau In response to requests from various civic groups, approximately 20 presentations are made annually concerning resource management. - f.
+The District also provides grants to develop outdoor classrooms at schools in the District. - d.
+Speakers Bureau In response to requests from various civic groups, approximately 20 presentations are made annually concerning resource management. - e.
 Media Relations Information is provided to the public, through the local media, by the District's media relations program.
 During the past year, articles appeared in the Omaha World-Herald and in local weekly papers.
-Also, contacts to radio and television stations resulted in coverage through those media. - g.
+Also, contacts to radio and television stations resulted in coverage through those media. - f.
 Web Site Information about programs and projects is also provided through the District website www.PapioNRD.org.
 The website was redesigned in 2016.
-In addition, the District has an active Facebook, Twitter, YouTube, and Instagram account. - h.
-The District has continued distribution of public service announcements (PSAs) for both radio and television highlighting District accomplishments.
+In addition, the District has an active Facebook, Twitter, YouTube, and Instagram account. - g.

-i.
 Interpretive signage highlighting the District's mission is used at recreation sites managed by the District including Chalco Hills, Prairie View, Elkhorn Landing, Graske Crossing, West Maple Site, and Platte River Landing.
 Signs detailing the NRD's funding of individual wildlife habitat sites have been developed and will be posted at appropriate locations.

-Activities Planned for Fiscal Year 2018 and Beyond: The District's Information and Education Program will continue to focus on established Information and Education programs as well as developing new efforts.
+Activities Planned for Fiscal Year 2019 and Beyond: The District's Information and Education Program will continue to focus on established programs as well as developing new efforts.
 Information programs will continue to bring information to the public about District activities through media contacts and on-line information.
-Education programs will focus on teacher training on environmental conservation, continuing the day-camps offered at Chalco Hills, and working with the M.O.R.E.
-Nature Initiative to offer natural resources programming to the greater Omaha area.
+Education programs will focus on teacher training on environmental conservation, continuing the day-camps offered at Chalco Hills.